skifab/awesome-sharepoint-embedded/README.md

 > A curated list of awesome SharePoint Embedded applications, resources, and learning materials.

 SharePoint Embedded is a cloud-based file and document management system suitable for use in any application.
-It provides API-only enterprise-grade compliance, security, and Microsoft 365 integration capabilities.
+It provides API-only enterprise-grade compliance, security, and deep Microsoft 365 integration capabilities.

+> [!NOTE]
+  This list is maintained by [Asgeir Frimannsson](https://github.com/asgeirf).
+Shout out if you need help, and check out my projects at [Skissefabrikken AS](https://skissefabrikken.no/).

 ## Contents